10 Weird Mattress Facts | Bedshed

 There’s a record for mattress dominoes

 Mattress dominoes is a real record category.
-Yes, people have stacked mattresses up on their side to see how many they can knock over and the record is actually quite impressive - 1,001 mattress dominoes in Shanghai in 2012!
+Yes, people have stacked mattresses up on their side to see how many they can knock over and the record is actually quite impressive - 2355 mattresses in the Philippines in 2023.

 Your mattress has a use-by-date